Conducting a LMS implementation can be overwhelming. Yet, putting forth the right strategies will ensure high user LMS adoption.

 Employee adoption increases when leaders acknowledge the importance of training and development for the company as a whole, and for employees as individuals.
 Leaders should not overlook their important role in contributing to a learning culture.

-Seek Employees’ Opinions
+Seek Employees’ Opinion

 Learners are the primary pillars for the success of the Learning Management System.
 Is it easy to use and intuitive?
 Is it accessible and convenient?
 Is the training valuable?
 These are just a few questions that the training and development team should ask in evaluating the new LMS and the quality of the training.

-Employee feedback is important to understand where there are gaps in training or with the technology.
-Implementing an LMS is not a one-and-done project.
+Employee feedback is important to understand where there are gaps in training or issues with the technology.
+Implementing a LMS is not a one-and-done project.
 It is part of the larger role of creating a learning culture.
-And everyone, at every level in the organization, plays an important role in achieving this.
+And everyone, at every level in the organization, plays an important role in achieving this goal.

 Emphasize the Benefits

 Consistent and effective communication across the organization before, during, and after the LMS implementation is critical to employee adoption.
 But what should the message be?
 Employees can learn how they will personally benefit from the new system.
-Many organizations run company-wide awareness campaigns to highlight to their staff about the importance of learning and development and the role it plays in their personal development.
+To reiterate, people instinctively want to know, “how does this impact me?”
+So, tell them.

-Provide Training for the LMS
+Provide LMS Training

 It’s important for managers to be familiar with the intricacies of the system so they can evaluate their staff’s participation.
-The reporting analytics for managers are an important tool for managers as they develop their teams and monitor each employee’s performance.
+The reporting analytics for managers are an important tool as they develop their teams and monitor each employee’s performance.
 Some training, like compliance training, is required as part of doing business.
 It’s important for managers to know how to access reports to ensure their team is meeting compliance standards.

-Learning and development plays a crucial role for any organization that seeks success.
-An LMS system contributes to an organization meeting it’s training goals.
+Learning and development plays a crucial role for any organization that seeks growth and success.
+An LMS platform contributes to an organization meeting its training goals.
 However, implementing the new technology is just the first step.
 Equally important, and often more difficult, is following best practices to ensure employee adoption of the LMS.